huangjiadidi/PUGAN/README.md

 **to run**
 * run 'GAN_losses_iter.py' (please check the arguements in the code carefully, including the argument for change the model and hyperprarmeter)

+**to calculate the FID sorce**
+* be sure you save the generated image for calculation
+* run 'fid.py' (please check the arguements before you run)

 # The algorithm of PUGAN